How we got here - An Introduction of this site written by the Founder

 1. Origin and Nature

 I grew up in Beijing, China, at the end of the Chinese "Culture Revolution".
-My parents were both physicists working in the Chinese Academy of Science, by the western side of Beijing suburbs.
+My parents were both physicists working in the Chinese Academy of Science, by the western suburb of Beijing.
 This is the area surrounded by both royal gardens and ancient temples, mountains and forests, as well as well-known universities and academic institutions.
-Nowadays, it is home to tech companies and startups, as the silicon valley of the country.
+Nowadays, it is home to tech companies and startups, as the Silicon Valley of China.

 The time when I was born nearly marked the darkest time in the modern Chinese history.
 Exactly how dark was it?
 My childhood memories were all black grey and dark blue in colors, because people at that time only wore cloths of those colors.
-All women I remembered cut their hair short by the ear and wear this kind of military-like clothing, so they could look like communist comrades, and became equal to the men.
+All women I remembered cut their hair short by the ear and wear this kind of military-like clothing, so they could become equal to the men.

 Chinese culture and people, in the root and origin, are very much peace loving, and regarding health and harmony as the first priority.
 Nature is an important and inherent element of the tradition and life style, as people see themselves a tiny part of the Great Nature, and therefore, always have had a great respect and affinity to it.
 This can be easily appreciated from the language, art, agriculture, landscape and architectural styles.
 In fact, Chinese would take an extra mile, to strive for harmony in the family, to be good care takers of nature, and to enhance the natural beauty of their surroundings (this is why "Feng Shui" 风水, or the art of balancing and bringing in wind and water, is such an important aspect of living and thinking).
 Frugality and simplicity have been always considered the high virtues of the society.
 The philosophy and the way of living can be summarized in one phrase of 4 characters, "天人合一”.
 Pronounced as "Tian Ren He Yi"，it means "Man to become one with Heaven" or "The Great Nature and People are one").
 This was essentially how people lived, how they see their destiny, and the destination of their spiritual practices.
 Much of the native thoughts, Daoist and Zen scriptures focus on this perception and aspiration.